EricThomson/mesmerize_setup/readme.md

 1. Set up directory
 Set up a directory where you will want to do your mesmerize stuff, preferably a place with *lots* of space (ideally more than a TB).
 It will be helpful to run mesmerize from there.
 Let's call this `mesmerize_path`

 2. Complete setup and configuration
+3.
     a.
 Run mesmerize

      cd into `mesmerize_path` and run mesmerize with the command `mesmerize`.
 The first time you run it, it will download a bunch of things and go through some final setup steps that can take quite a few minutes.

       b.
 Create a working directory
       Once done, that setup step will have created the following `.mesmerize` directory:

           `C:/users/username/.mesmerize`

       Create a new directory, `working_dir` in that subdirectory so you now have:

          `C:\Users\username\.mesmerize\working_dir`

       c.
 System configuration
       i.
 You will have the mesmerize gui open now.
 Go into `configuration-> system configuration`, and paste the working directory path you just created (`C:\Users\username\.mesmerize\working_dir`) into the `working_dir` text field.

       ii.
 Add the following to the console:

           set MKL_NUM_THREADS=1
           set OPENBLAS_NUM_THREADS=1

       Put those before `conda activate mesmerize` (and *uncomment* that line).

       iii.
 Set the number of threads to use (like half or so of the number of logical cores you have).

 3. fix the problem with border_px

     You need to make it so that bord_px doesn't screw up your `corr_pnr` plots for cnmfe.
 Open the following:
           C:\Users\lab_user\miniconda3\envs\mesmerize\Lib\site-packages\mesmerize\viewer\modules\cnmfe.py
     Note if you didn't follow all the same instructions as above (e.g., you already had conda installed on your system), the environment/packages may be in a different location.
 Just find that file within mesmerize.

           Replace this (around line 49)

                   try:
                       bord_px = next(d for ix, d in enumerate(history_trace) if 'caiman_motion_correction' in d)['caiman_motion_correction']['bord_px']
                   except StopIteration:
                       bord_px = 0

         With this:

                   bord_px = 0

       Now this will just force border pix to be 0. :)

       Close mesmerize.

 # D. Give it a test run!
 Create two new folders in `mesmerize_path`: `projects` and `data`.
 Drop a data file you want to analyze in the data file.
 In powershell, cd into `mesmerize_path` and start mesmerize and get going: create a new project, and start doing things.
 Just follow the video tutorials: